 A Comprehensive Approach to Wild Turkey Management

 The Conservation Department takes a comprehensive approach to managing the state’s turkey population.
 In addition to analyzing harvest data, brood surveys and wildlife observation surveys are conducted each year to monitor trends in turkey production and abundance.
-Additionally, the Conservation Department surveys thousands of hunters each year to obtain information about hunter opinions, success, and satisfaction.
-Its Wild Turkey Harvest Management Plan guides the Department’s approach to turkey management.
-Along with management objectives, such as ensuring the long-term well being of the turkey population and allowing harvest within sustainable limits, the plan outlines criteria that are evaluated each year to determine harvest regulations.
+Additionally, the Conservation Department surveys more than 10,000 turkey hunters annually to obtain information about hunter opinions, success, and satisfaction.
+The Department’s approach to turkey management is guided by its Wild Turkey Harvest Management Plan.
+Along with management objectives, such as ensuring the long-term well-being of the turkey population and allowing harvest within sustainable limits, the plan outlines criteria that are evaluated each year to establish harvest regulations.

 The Department sets spring turkey season to begin after a considerable proportion of breeding has occurred.
 Due to this timing and the fact that male turkeys represent 99 percent of the harvest, spring hunting does not limit turkey population growth.
 Although a portion of the fall harvest consists of female turkeys, current fall harvest levels are within acceptable limits.
-In 2012, fall firearms hunters harvested about 8,500 turkeys, which is considerably lower than the harvest of nearly 45,000 turkeys during the spring season.
+In 2013, fall firearms hunters harvested about 6,000 turkeys, which is considerably lower than the harvest of over 46,000 turkeys during the spring season.
 Each year, biologists monitor both harvests, and make changes to regulations when appropriate.

-Both the Department’s Regulations Committee and the Conservation Commission review Turkey regulations annually.
+Turkey regulations are reviewed annually by both the Department’s Regulations Committee and the Conservation Commission.
 Decisions are based upon both science and public input.
-The Department strives to ensure the well being of the state’s turkey population and to provide world-class turkey hunting.
+The Department strives to ensure the well-being of the state’s turkey population and to provide world-class turkey hunting.

 Missouri’s Wild Turkey Population Remains Strong

 Missouri is recognized as offering some of the nation’s best turkey hunting.
 Each year, the state’s turkey harvest ranks among the highest in the country.
-The improved production of 2011 should result in an increase in the number of 2-year-old gobblers during the 2013 spring season.
-The hatch of 2012 should continue this trend into 2014.
-Missouri’s turkey population remains strong, offering hunters a tremendous opportunity to enjoy one of the state’s most cherished natural resources.
+The improved production of 2011 and 2012 should result in an increase in the number of 2- and 3-year-old gobblers during the 2014 spring season.
+Missouri’s turkey population remains strong, offering hunters an opportunity to enjoy one of the state’s most cherished natural resources.